How effective is at-home HIV testing kit?

-I got tested for HIV 1.5 years ago.
-Since then I've been with two other people.
+I got tested for HIV a year and a half ago.
+Since then, I've been with two other people.
 One guy was a virgin but we had unprotected sex sometimes.
-He was tested in December (after us being together for 1 year) and it came back negative.
-I'm afraid to get tested again because I heard that the guy I was with 2 years ago before I was tested is HIV positive.
+He was tested in December (after us being together for one year) and it came back negative.
+I'm afraid to get tested again because I heard that the guy I was with two years ago before I was tested is HIV positive.
 I was already tested after I heard this and it came back negative.
-But people around campus just won't stopped talking and I'm starting to panic.
-So I thought about doing an at home test because I'm too scared to go to the clinic.
+But, people around campus just won't stopped talking and I'm starting to panic.
+So, I thought about doing an at-home test because I'm too scared to go to the clinic.
 I found an at home test that says that you can get at home results in 15 minutes.

 It's called the HOME ACCESS and it says it's FDA-approved.
 Is this accurate?
-Also, In have another question, with the information I provided you do you think I'm at risk?
+Also, I have another question: with the information I provided you, do you think I'm at risk?

 Getting tested for the human immunodeficiency virus (HIV) can be an anxiety-producing experience and hearing rumors about a past partner’s HIV-status can certainty add additional stress!
 It’s difficult to say if you’re specifically at risk for HIV, but if you think you’ve been exposed to the virus, the best way to put your mind at ease and to know your status is to get tested.
 As for your other question, there are currently two at-home HIV test kits that are approved by the U.S. Food and Drug Administration (FDA) and one of them sounds similar to the one mentioned in your question.
 Keep reading for more information on each one to determine if at-home testing is for you.
 And, no matter what you decide, it’s good to keep in mind that getting an HIV diagnosis can carry with it additional mental and physical health concerns, making more accurate, approved tests and the counseling that often comes with them all the more valuable.